yanjia1777/tp/docs/DeveloperGuide.md

 **Prerequisites**

-- The list must have items that have already been added.
+- The list must have Entries that have already been added.

-**Test case 1: Deleting an existing item with some fields specified.**
+**Test case 1: Deleting an existing Entry with some fields specified.**

 **Usage:**